Nonparametric Estimation of Mediation Effects with A General Treatment: Basic Framework

 A primary goal of causal mediation analysis is to decompose the ATE into the average \emph{natural indirect effect} and the average \emph{natural direct effect}, for any $t\neq t'\in\mathcal{T}$,

 where $\mu(t,t)-\mu(t',t)$ is the average natural direct effect representing the average difference if the treatment variable changes from $t'$ to $t$ while the mediator is held constant at $\boldsymbol{M}(t)$; $\mu(t',t)-\mu(t',t')$ is the average natural indirect effect representing the average difference if the mediator value changes from $\boldsymbol{M}(t')$ to $\boldsymbol{M}(t)$ while holding the treatment variable constant at $t'$.
 Therefore, this decomposition enables researchers to quantitatively explore the extent to which the treatment and mediator contribute to the treatment effect.
-Note from \eqref{eq:ATEDecomposition} that all the ATE, average natural indirect effect and the average natural direct effect depend only on $\mu:\mathcal{T}\times \mathcal{T}\mapsto \mathbb{R}$.
-Our goal is then reduced to estimating $\mu$ on $\mathcal{T}\times \mathcal{T}$.